 Projects

 The Selectboard continues to work with Town Administrator Sherry Patch, Licensed Site Professional (LSP) Jeffrey Arps from Tighe & Bond, and Attorney Barry Fogel from Keegan Werlin on the execution of the Immediate Response Action (IRA) Plan filed with the Massachusetts Department of Environmental Protection (MassDEP.)
 Residents are kept updated on the PFAS situation through updates on the PFAS page on the website (including links to reports filed with MassDEP), by updates during public Board meetings and public information sessions.
-At the 10/5/23 information session, Jeffrey Arps informed residents of the status to date of the IRA and explained his thinking on the Massachusetts Contingency Plan (MCP) Phase 2, the final report of which was delivered in November.
-The next info session is scheduled for 1/16/24 at 6:30pm and will include information from that Assessment.
+At the 1/16/2024 information session, Jeffrey Arps informed residents of the Phase II Report submitted in November of 2023.
+The report covered the extent of impacts in all media (soil, groundwater and surface water) and a risk assessment.
+The Phase III/IV report is due in November of 2024.
+The next info session is scheduled for 4/16/24 at 6:30pm and will include information from the March Immediate Response Action status report.

 We have engaged special counsel Kevin J. Madonna, who specializes in complex environmental litigation, to represent Princeton in filing a suit in Federal court as part of the multi-district litigation against companies that designed, manufactured, marketed, distributed, and/or sold PFAS.
 We hope to get some reimbursement of our PFAS-related expenditures as result of this litigation.
 The complaint was filed on 7/1/22 and can be found on the PFAS page under Additional Resources.
 The Board wants to remind residents that the litigation against the manufacturers and distributors of PFAS is a lengthy process and we have no guarantees of any particular outcome.
 Our attorney is paid on a contingency basis.
 We received two updates recently on the multi-district litigation.
 Links to those updates can be found at the top of the PFAS page.